Skip to main content

 # Define how to use the inputs and outputs

-• The input_text input is a required multi-line text field.
+• The input_text input is a required multi-line text field that accepts a Message object or a string.
+It's used to provide the text for analysis.

 In Langflow, custom components can have multiple outputs.
 Each output can be associated with a specific method in the component, allowing you to define distinct behaviors for each output path.
 This feature is particularly useful when you want to route data based on certain conditions or process it in multiple ways.